vowstar/k210-linux-nommu/linux-kernel/Documentation/driver-api/gpio/using-gpio.rst

 found in the kernel tree ``tools/gpio`` subdirectory.

 For structured and managed applications, we recommend that you make use of the libgpiod_ library.
-This provides helper abstractions, command line utlities and arbitration for multiple simultaneous consumers on the same GPIO chip.
+This provides helper abstractions, command line utilities and arbitration for multiple simultaneous consumers on the same GPIO chip.

 .. _libgpiod: https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/